finnensley/LVL1-Dashboard/README.md

 ## Image URL add an alert to only use url that end in .jpg or .png and return if anything else (tried google.com and page went white and blank)

 ## Notes - localStorage for notecard sizing and/or when toggle light or dark sizing changes to default.
 See if I can keep the size the same just toggle light/dark.

+## Feedback Form - create server and store and/or fix appscript, add automatic clearing of all fields when submit is clicked or window reload.
+Add a date entry or do it automatically

+## Feedback Form - add the date to the spreadsheet automatically.
+Need to create a label and input, insert date using same as new Date().
+Either do it once submit is hit (hidden from the user) or have the Date populate on page load.

+## add an email validator on feedback form